make-wave/wave/README.md

 - Use `${varName}` to reference variables defined in the file.
 - Use `${env:VAR_NAME}` to reference environment variables.
 - Place your YAML files in the `.wave` directory, e.g., `.wave/example_api.yaml`.
-- Run a request with: `wave example_api "Get User Info"`
+- Run a request with: `wave example_api get-user-info`
-- The collection name is always the filename (without `.yaml`), not a field in the file.
+- The collection name is the file name (without the extension).

 ## Help